vidma/spark/docs/sql-programming-guide.md

 DataFrame teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

 // The results of SQL queries are DataFrames and support all the normal RDD operations.
-// The columns of a row in the result can be accessed by ordinal.
+// The columns of a row in the result can be accessed by field index or field name.
 List<String> teenagerNames = teenagers.javaRDD().map(new Function<Row, String>() {
   public String call(Row row) {
-    return "Name: " + row.getString(0);
+    return "Name: " + row.getString("name");
   }
 }).collect();